 Some of the most popular ones include:

-Video ads - These ads let you use short-form videos to capture and engage your audience.
+Video ads: These ads let you use short-form videos to capture and engage your audience.
 They are great for showing your products in action.

 Dynamic product ads - These ads let you highlight different items from your eCommerce store.
 Facebook can automate the targeting for these ads to show specific products to users based on their interests.